Jelmerro/vimrc/README.md

 - Easy to install and expand with other plugins
 - Deterministic configuration, disables any system settings
 - Intelligent autocomplete using CoC
-- Linting with eslint, tsserver, flake8 and pylint (including configuration)
+- Linting with eslint, tsserver, flake8 and pylint (with config and prettier fallback)
-- Improved syntax highlighting for JavaScript, Vue, SCSS and Pug
+- Improved syntax highlighting for JavaScript, Vue, React, SCSS and Pug
 - Fuzzy code and file search using FZF and ripgrep
 - One Dark theme everywhere
 - My vimrc to configure all of the above and more